nicholas-johnson/nicholasjohnson.com/src/pages/maths-for-machine-learning/intro.md

 y = \sum_{i=1}^{n} w_i x_i + b
 $$

-You might, if you kew a bit of Maths, recognise that this formula is the same thing.
+You might, if you knew a bit of Maths, recognise that this formula is the same thing.
 You might also, if you're not new to this, recognise the formula for a simple linear perceptron, or you might not.

+In the code, everything is relevant, the square and curly braces, the semicolons, the ordering of the lines.

-In an equation like this, everything is relevant, the sigma, the italics, capitals, subscripts, superscipts.
-Sometimes we write a dot or a star or a hat.
-All of these things have significance.
-In this short book we will come to understand the significance.
-Where possible we will understand why things are the way they are.
+In the equation too, everything is relevant, the sigma, the italics, capitals, subscripts, superscipts.
+Sometimes we write a dot or a bar or a star or a hat.
+All of these things have significance. both the code and the equation express an idea in a way that is understandable.

 This book is your coder's guide to maths.
+It is a rosetta stone that will let you mentally translate the equations into algorithms.

 Our goal in this book will be to get to a point where we can understand all the mathematics needed to read modern machine learning papers, papers like "Attention is All You Need", the paper that laid the groundwork for ChatGPT.

-We'll cover the syntax and what the various symbos mean in context
+## This book is actually 2 books

+This book very specifically focusses on Maths so you can read and understand papers.
+The companion to this book, Python for Machine Learning will trach you how to put these ideas into practice.
+You may wish to switch between these two as you go, or remain focussed on one or the other.

+## Exercises

+Like learning code, learning maths is interactive.
+You'll find exercises sprinkled through this course.
+Doing these exercise will cement the ideas in your head.